HenushanB/my-website/README.md

 # my-website
-# I have created a portfolio outlining my skills and projects.
+# created a portfolio outlining my skills and projects using react.js